mwestt/mwestt.github.io/about.md

 [University of Toronto](https://www.physics.utoronto.ca/~nonlin/abstracts/MWest_479_report_2016_abstract.html).

-Since then, I've worked as a data scientist at [Arblet](http://www.arblet.com/) in Tokyo, and more recently on freelance projects in a variety of locations.
+Since then, I've worked as a data scientist at [Arblet](http://www.arblet.com/) in Tokyo, and more recently on freelance projects in a variety of locations, as well as a summer at [BioMarin](https://www.biomarin.com/).
 If you'd like to discuss working on a project together, send me an [email](mailto:m.west2718@gmail.com), or contact me through [LinkedIn](https://www.linkedin.com/in/mwestt/).

 ## Skills